benlalaraid/New-Portfolio/README.md

 # Machine Learning Portfolio

 ## Overview
 A modern, responsive portfolio website designed for machine learning professionals.
-This portfolio showcases skills, projects, experience, and education in the field of machine learning and AI.
+This portfolio showcases skills, projects, experience, and education in the field of machine learning and UI/UX design.

 ## Features
 - Responsive design that works on all devices